larammerce/docs/8.x/core-concepts/README.md

     |---wp.php
 ```

-The following files have been developed by **Larammerce** team and added to the config directory.
+The following files have been developed by the **Larammerce** team and added to the config directory.

 * `wp.php`
 * `translation.php`